-By now, many of you know that Pastor Ferdie is running with two clearly stated purposes: to run for those who can’t run and to raise funds for the 250 scholars of the Real Life Foundation.
+By now, many of you know that Pastor Ferdie is running to raise funds for the 250 scholars of the Real Life Foundation.

 My purpose for running was a combination of good and silly.
 First, I wanted to support his endeavor to raise funds for Real Life scholars in my own little way, especially that he was passing by the very city where I work and the province where I was born.
 Second, I just wanted to run with a big guy in this fraternity of runners.
 I have never joined even half a marathon before.
+The longest run I had was only 16 kilometers.
 I wanted this to be my baptism.

-So by midnight of Tuesday, I grabbed my worn out, probably fake ASICS shoes, gathered my running stuff which consisted of a gadget loaded with RunKeeper app and lots of music and sermon podcasts, a pair of earphones, and my favorite armband to hold the gadget in my left arm.
+So by midnight of Tuesday, I grabbed my worn out, probably fake ASICS shoes, gathered my running stuff which consisted of a gadget loaded with RunKeeper app, a pair of earphones, and my favorite armband to hold the gadget in my left arm.
 I was all set.

 I joined the run with two friends from church, Anna and Ritchel.
 A group of older guys from Tacloban also joined us, making the total number of runners 9.
 At first the pacing was slow so I figured I might even finish the entire 50 kilometers.
 At kilometer 8, I wasn’t very optimistic.
 No matter what I did, I just couldn’t keep up with the rest of the runners.
 At kilometer 12, I sheepishly called the ambulance behind me and told the guys I needed

 rescuing to rest my feet.
 I hitched a ride for a few kilometers and got back to the race when we were able to catch up with the others.
 At kilometer 17, I just wanted to go home and forget the whole thing.
 I was thinking the Lord didn’t need my help to miraculously provide for our Real Life scholars.